carbon-language/carbon-lang/docs/design/README.md

 Floating-point types in Carbon have IEEE-754 semantics, use the round-to-nearest rounding mode, and do not set any floating-point exception state.
 They are named with a _type literals_, consisting of `f` and the number of bits, which must be a multiple of 8.
-The type literal `fN` results in the type `Carbon.Float(N)`.
 These types will always be available:
 [`f16`](https://en.wikipedia.org/wiki/Half-precision_floating-point_format),
 [`f32`](https://en.wikipedia.org/wiki/Single-precision_floating-point_format),
 and